NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 The core abstraction in the NeMo Guardrails toolkit is a **flow**.

+## Questions

+- process_events alters the passed state, but also returns it, we should clean this up

 ## Todos

 - References should belong to a Spec and not a SpecOp in order to support assigning references in action and flow groups